 - a.
 Sanctions.
 The Wellness Court shall implement and utilize a system of appropriate, graduated, and immediate sanctions for non-compliance. - i.
 Sanctions include, but are not limited to, incarceration, phase freeze, and an increase in requirements issued by the Wellness Court Team. - ii.
 Therapeutic Sanctions.
 If a participant is not compliant with his/her treatment plan, the Team may utilize therapeutic sanctions to assist with getting the participant back on track with his/her treatment plan, which may include, but is not limited to thinking reports and increased counseling sessions and self-help meetings. - iii.
 The types of sanctions used shall take into consideration the distal and proximal goals set for each participant. - b.
 Incentives.
 The Wellness Court shall implement and utilize a system of appropriate, graduated, and immediate incentives for compliance. - i.
-Incentives include, but are not limited to, gift cards, public praise, and early phase advancement. - ii.
-Assistance in filing a Pardon application or filing for expungement of a Wisconsin criminal record.
+Incentives include, but are not limited to, gift cards, and public praise. - ii.

-- iii.
 Personal finance assistance, employment assistance and education of Probation and Parole duties. - 21.
 Services.
 The Wellness Court, through adequate funding from the Legislature, shall ensure that substance abuse treatment services, relapse prevention services, mental health treatment referrals and/or services, education, vocational opportunities are appropriate and available.